Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once all the files are inside of the same folder, run the code [ModeloLinear.m](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/ModeloLinear.m) as the mais code.
-The other files are auxiliar functions.
-The Coupled Tanks Model can be found in the [simulink file](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/TanquesAcoplados.slx).
+The codes of the project are available [here](https://github.com/Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/tree/main/codes)

-More details about the project can be found in the [report](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/Paper/Article%20-%20Analysis_and_Control_Design_for_Coupled_Tanks.pdf) attached.
+More details about the project can be found in the [article](https://github.com/Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/blob/main/Paper/Article%20-%20Trajectory_Planning_for_Pioneer_Robot.pdf) attached.